When did I fall in love with this wild and beautiful haven…….

 It’s difficult to say, as I was lucky enough to spend time at the cottage from pretty much the moment I was born (1966), when this special place, built by my father, was the only building on the north side of the road beyond the (long gone) Craigard Hotel.
 Having so much freedom to roam and explore as we were growing up that I formed a deep appreciation of this outstandingly beautiful area.

 A haven of tranquility when I continued to visit whilst a biology student in the big city (my chosen subject no doubt influenced by the wild beauty of Strathspey and the Cairngorms!), and a place I wanted to share with friends, whether for exploration, the peace, mountain action or just simply for a wee Highland Gathering (August BoGFest became legendary amongst friends……. for the right reasons, I think!?!).
-Linda, my wife, and our 2 children also took up my enthusiasm for the countless treasures of this unique area.
-Others clearly thought it was a special place too, as Strathspey became an integral part of the Cairngorms National Park set up in 2003.
+Linda, my wife, and our 2 children also took up my enthusiasm for the countless treasures of this uniquely beautiful area.
+Others clearly thought it was a special place too, as Strathspey became an integral part of the Cairngorms National Park in 2003.

 Watching our children, and our friends’ children, experience the same freedom and opportunity for adventure that I had growing up has been a real joy.
 After 3 generations of use by the “clan”, the time has come to share it with others too!
 However, we have made a few upgrades for guest’s comfort and enjoyment since you had to chip ice off the windows on a winter morning!!
 A true labour of love, started in 2013 and completed in September 2017.
 I have no doubt you will leave this magical area viewing the natural world in a totally different way!

 Welcome and enjoy!